Harystolho/LearningProjects/tda/src/main/resources/query_specification.md

 #Query Specification

+All queries return a QueryResult object.
+This object is basically a map that contains the values returned by the query.
+If some error happens in  the database the client connection will throw an error.

 **Begin Transaction**

-Returns a unique transaction id
+Returns a unique transaction id.

+To retrieve the id call `queryResult.getLong("id")`

 > `BEGIN TRANSACTION`